softbar/RpcTools/README.md

 # Generic RPC Module
-	API to call all methods discovered from device
-	Only one Variable for Status created
+	API to call all methods discovered from device Only one Variable for Status created

 Works:

-This module only exports the functions RPCGENERIC_GetApi and RPCGENERIC_CallApi
+This module only exports the functions RPCGENERIC_GetApi and RPCGENERIC_GetApiInfo

 RPCGENERIC_GetApi returns an object with which all further commands can be sent to the device.
-- NOTE: These two functions are exported to all Rpc devices
+- NOTE: These two functions are exported to all RpcTools devices

-The volume can be changed or read as follows

-- $api-> SetVolume (InstanceID, channel, NewVolume)

-- $volume=$api->GetVolume (InstanceID, Channel)

-Since InstanceID is usually 0, this variable does not have to be specified, just like Channel, these values are automatically added when called.

-Therefore the call with $api->GetVolume () or $api->SetVolume(10) is also possible.

 Furthermore, it is possible to address calls directly to an service.
 Since some Rpc devices such as the Fritzbox contains several functions of the same name, GetInfo(), it is